compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 ### LLVM Dialects

 Then there is a very specific dialect: `llvm`, the LLVM dialect.
-It's basically a dialect that maintains a one-to-one mapping with concepts in LLVM IR.
-It acts as the "lowest level" for most dialect descents Dialect, other dialects gradually descend to the LLVM dialect, and then translate the LLVM dialect into LLVM IR, and then have various optimizations of LLVM and the ability to translate to all backends of LLVM.
+It's a dialect that maintains a one-to-one mapping with concepts in LLVM IR.
+It acts as the "lowest level" in most dialect-lowering pathes.
+Other dialects gradually lower to the LLVM dialect, and then translated into LLVM IR, and then have various optimizations of LLVM and the ability to translate to all backends of LLVM.

-If you don't understand the operation in any dialect, and it also provides a lowering pass, you can read the lowering pass to understand what it means.
-The whole process is similar to learning C language from a C language compiler.
+If you don't understand an operation in a dialect, while it provides a lowering pass, you can read the lowering pass to understand what it means.
+The whole process is similar to learning C from a C compiler.
 In this process, the LLVM dialect acts like an assembly language.

-### Domain Specific Dialects
+### Domain-Specific Dialects

-Then there are some domain-specific dialects, most of which appear to effectively express information highly related to a certain domain at an abstract high level, so an understanding of specific domains will play a great role in understanding the following built-in dialects help.
+There are some domain-specific dialects, most of which are designed to effectively express information highly related to a certain domain at a very high level of abstraction.
+So an understanding of specific domains will play a great role in understanding the following dialects.
 They are:

-- `vector`: a vectorized dialect, designed to express information about various SIMD operations in a platform-independent manner
+- `vector`: dialect for auto-vectorization, designed to express information about various SIMD operations in a platform-independent manner
 - `linalg`: high-level abstraction related to deep learning model representation
-- `spirv`: support for [SPIR-V](https://registry.khronos.org/SPIR-V/), a dialect for expressing graphics domain concepts such as graphics shaders
+- `spirv`: support for [SPIR-V](https://registry.khronos.org/SPIR-V/), a dialect for expressing graphics concepts such as shaders
 - `omp`: support for [OpenMP](https://www.openmp.org/) for expressing automatic multithreading related concepts
-- `gpu`: GPU dialect designed to express information about operations on the GPU platform-independently
+- `gpu`: GPU dialect designed to express platform-independently operations on the GPU
 - `async`: dialect for expressing asynchronous operations
-- `pdl`, `pdl_interp`: MLIR dialect used to express MLIR transformation, convenient to use MLIR pass to analyze MLIR pass :D
+- `pdl`, `pdl_interp`: MLIR dialect for MLIR transformation, making it possible to use MLIR pass to analyze MLIR pass

 ### Platform-dependent Dialects

-Among the built-in dialects, there are also many dialects for underlying optimization.
-They are designed to describe the characteristics of a certain CPU or instruction set in detail and guide the underlying optimization.
+Among the above dialects, there are also some dialects for platform-specific optimization.
+They are designed to describe the characteristics of a certain CPU or instruction set in detail and guide the optimization.
 Their names are relatively intuitive:

 - GPU:
     - `amdgpu`